 The Obesity Code is a book written by Dr. Jason Fung, MD.
 It describes a diet program targeted at those who have a hard time losing weight, even when they follow a regular diet and exercise program.

-The author claims that each person has a specific fat-burning code in them, which needs to be cracked to lose weight efficiently.
+The author claims each person has a specific fat-burning code in them, which needs to be cracked to lose weight efficiently.
 He also says that it can be reset if someone learns how to change it by following his intermittent fasting program.
+What are the proven effects of intermittent fasting?

 Products Similar to The Obesity Code